ExperimentalEpileptology/multiwell-mea-prostproc/README.md

 # Multiwell MEA Post-Processing Script

+Download the folder as Zip and extract it somewhere.
+Or even better if you have a GitHub account clone it.

 Select the "multiwell-mea" environment in Anaconda Navigator and open it in the terminal.
 Then, in the terminal, enter the following:

 '''
 cd \<path to folder containing script\>